mlpack/mlpack-wheels/README.md

+## mlpack-wheels

-This repository contains scripts based on https://github.com/matthew-brett/multibuild and is intended to build releases of mlpack for PyPI for manylinux systems, OS X, and hopefully Windows too.
+This repository contains CI scripts that use the [cibuildwheel project](https://github.com/pypa/cibuildwheel) to build compiled wheels for upload to PyPI, for a variety of Python versions, operating systems, and architectures.

-See the original multibuild repository for more information on what this is and how it works.
+In general, this repository does not need to be touched except for when there is a release; and then, only the environment variables in .ci/ci.yaml will need to be updated.